IgorDoring/IgorDoring.github.io/README.md

 # IgorDoring.github.io
-My resume website
+My CV website

 Hi!

 This is my CV but in a website format.
-I plan to add more, but i'm still new at building my carrer, regardless, i wanted to show my skills.
+I plan to add more, but i'm still new at building my carrer.
+Regardless, i wanted to show my skills.